 Running a marathon in this fascinating country, where the local hospitality is legendary is an unforgettable experience.
 Through the Darlington Foundation, and the funds raised by runners, some young Somaliland adults will get the opportunity to receive a university education, which otherwise may not be available to them.

-LOI provided by UTB in order to obtain visa on arrival.
+Letter of invitation will be provided by Untamed Borders in order to obtain visa on arrival.

 Tropical – more or less same temperature all year round.
 Hot and humid.